all-contributors/app/README.md

 ## Contributing
-If you have suggestions for how AllContributorsBot could be improved, or want to report a bug, [open an issue](https://github.com/all-contributors/all-contributors-bot/issues)!
+If you have suggestions for how the AllContributorsBot could be improved, or want to report a bug, [open an issue](https://github.com/all-contributors/all-contributors-bot/issues)!

 For more, check out the [Contributing Guide](CONTRIBUTING.md).